MALI – The Trip

 =============================================================

-AN IDEALIZED ITINERARY.
 This replicates the itinerary of the Nomad Mania group of 2018.
-Day 1 they saw by plane: Timbuktu to Gao to Mopti.
+On day 1 they went by plane: Timbuktu to Gao to Mopti.
 From Mopti, the rest was by land, visiting the Dogon villages, then Djenne with its famous mosque and then driving back to Bamako via Segou.

 Day 1.
 Arrive Bamako.
 Settle into hotel getting ready for early flight in morning.